aracnideo/Scryviewer/README.md

-# Scryviewer (Under Progress)
+# Scryviewer

-Scryviewer is a Java application developed to explore and visualize **Magic: The Gathering** cards using the **Scryfall API**.
+Scryviewer is a Java desktop application built to explore and visualize Magic: The Gathering cards using the Scryfall API.
-When done, it shall demonstrate a clean architecture approach while consuming external APIs and presenting data in a user-friendly way.
+The project demonstrates clean architecture principles, REST API consumption, structured exception handling, and a responsive Swing-based UI.

 ## Project Goals